 César Mendoza, a Cuba expert at the Institute of War and Peace Reporting (IWPR), added that the vision of hoarders clearing out stores is inaccurate because individuals do not have the financial ability to do so.
 “They are not buying thousands of items, just four or five to later resell on the black market,” he told InSight Crime.

-It is also unclear what alternate route the government wishes people take.
+It is also unclear what alternate route the government wishes people to take.
 The island’s residents wait on interminable lines at government shops only to find empty shelves.
 Online stores created by authorities have also run out of products, when they were accessible at all.

 “If the government is not capable of establishing a sales network, this illegal market has done it,” said Rodríguez.